broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

 2020-12-04 (Date of Last Commit)

-* Added Gene as row attribute of the loom file
+* Added "Gene" as row attribute in the loom file duplicating "gene_names" to make the output loom compatible with scanpy
 * Added CellID and input_id as column attributes of the loom file
 * Updated the docker in LoomUtils.wdl task to 0.0.5.
 Updated create_loom_optimus.py script in the docker.